Pendency of court cases in India: Abuse of legal procedure

 Court cases proceed as per rules described in CrPC (Code of Criminal Procedure) and CPC (Code of Civil Procedure).
 CrPC and CPC have been criticised for being archaic.
-Adjournments have been used as a tool to delay the proceedings.
+Though amendments were made to CPC in 1999 and 2002, which fixed 30-90 days time limit for different rules in the CPC, and allowed maximum three adjournments.
+However, Supreme Court of India struck down these amendments in 2005, citing their inherent powers.
+Adjournments and non-compliance of rules have been used as tools to delay the proceedings.
 Lawyers unrestrictedly argue with unrelated oral arguments and submit impractical, long written pleadings to waste time and delay the proceedings.

-In contrast, while hearing a case in October 2022, Supreme Court concluded the hearing in only 8 days after it set the time limits for arguments, and allowed no repetitions.
+In contrast, while hearing a case in October 2022, Supreme Court of India concluded the hearing in only 8 days after it set the time limits for arguments, and allowed no repetitions.
+In 2023, Supreme Court of India while expressing concern, again recommended the time limits in CPC to avoid delay in the proceedings.

-One CrPC rule does not allow criminal cases to proceed if either an accused or a witness is not present before the court.
+In CrPC, one rule does not allow criminal cases to proceed if either an accused or a witness is not present before the court.
 This rule alone accounts for the delay in over 60% of all pending criminal cases, as per NJDG in November 2022.